 - Finally, click on the Publish button to get your desired PDF.

-Read More: Excel Macro to Save as PDF (5 Suitable Examples)
+Read More: How to Save Excel File as CSV

 3. Using Print Option in Excel to Save One Sheet as PDF

 If you are a Windows 10 User, you may follow the steps shown below with the help of the Print option to create PDF files for one sheet in Excel.

 - Start by checking you are on the same sheet you want to print.